jsanuzyte/Dashboards/README.md

 # Dashboards
-Dashboards for Executive Leadership and HR department created with Looker Studio
+Dashboards of Sales overview, for Executive Leadership and HR department created with Looker Studio using AdventureWorks sample database.